Coriander Corner logo

 740 kcal

 A bowl of freshly cooked tagliatelle pasta, topped with a rich and hearty bolognese sauce.
-The sauce is sprinkled with herbs and grated cheese, and a garnish of fresh parsley sits in the center, adding a pop of color.
+The sauce is sprinkled with herbs and grated cheese, and a garnish of fresh basil sits in the center, adding a pop of color.

 Ingredients